-I strive to be an active member of our local community.
+We strive to be active members of our local community.

 At Sprouting Knowledge we follow Forest Schools Ethos & Principles

-I respectfully acknowledge that we live and work on the traditional territory of the Secwepemc Nation and the Tk’emlups te Secwepemc people.
+We respectfully acknowledge that we live and work on the traditional unceeded territory of the Secwepemc Nation and the Tk’emlups te Secwepemc people.

-I believe in developmentally appropriate practice in education that meets the needs of the children and families we serve.
-I strive to provide the highest quality programming possible by committing to forming strong relationships and using personal reflection as a tool for my own growth.
+We believe in developmentally appropriate practice in education that meets the needs of the children and families we serve.
+We strive to provide the highest quality programming possible by committing to forming strong relationships and using personal reflection as a tool for my own growth.

-I firmly believe we are stewards of the land where we work and play.
-It is our responsibility, as stewards, to leave the eco-system better than when we found it and to engage in sustainable, ethical practices always in all ways; To give back to the land and our community in ways which show our gratitude.
+We firmly believe we are stewards of the land where we work and play.
+It is our responsibility, as stewards, to leave the eco-system better than when we found it and to engage in sustainable, ethical practices always in all ways, to give back to the land and our community in ways which show our gratitude.

-* This website is full of links and snippets of articles regarding the research, studies and articles that guide and influence my work.
+* This website is full of links and snippets of articles regarding the research, studies and articles that guide and influence our work.